pauladam94/pauladam94.github.io/README.md

 Pages : the different pages

-Header/nav/footer : the different static part of the website that are link to every pages and the index.html.
+Header/nav/footer : the different static part of the website

-Images : contains the images used in the website
+Images : images used in the website